Universal Precision Limits in General Open Quantum Systems

 Several remarks on the result \eqref{eq:main.res.1} are in order.
 First, the lower-bound function behaves as $f(x)\approx 2/x$ for $x\ll 1$, and decays exponentially to zero as $x\to\infty$.
 This reflects the fact that the bound is applicable not only to time-extensive but also to time-intensive currents.
 Second, the result highlights that the asymmetry $\Sigma_*$ plays a role equally important to that of the entropy production $\Sigma$ in constraining current precision.
 As demonstrated numerically later, the relative fluctuation of currents cannot, in general, be bounded solely by entropy production.
-The positivity of $\Sigma_*$ typically originates from quantum coherence in the Markovian regime and from system-environment correlations in the general (non-Markovian) case.
-In the SM \cite{Supp.PhysRev}, we rigorously show that $\Sigma_*$ vanishes in relevant cases, including incoherent Markovian dynamics and a class of thermal operations.
+We note that contributions to the asymmetry, such as magnetic fields and initial conditions, have classical counterparts, whereas genuinely quantum features like coherence and entanglement do not (cf.~Eq.~(S102) in Ref.~\cite{Supp.PhysRev}).
 Third, in the case where $\Sigma_*=0$ (i.e., the forward and backward processes coincide), the bound \eqref{eq:main.res.1} reduces to a TUR previously derived from the detailed fluctuation theorem \cite{Hasegawa.2019.PRL,Timpanaro.2019.PRL,Vu.2020.JPA}.
 This fluctuation-theorem TUR is known to be tight and saturable in certain cases, indicating that our generalized result inherits this desirable property.
 It is worth noting that another TUR, derived from the fluctuation theorem, also holds in our setup \cite{Potts.2019.PRE}.
 However, this relation involves the statistics of currents in the {\it backward} process, thus rendering it unsuitable for characterizing the ultimate precision limits of currents in the {\it forward} dynamics.
 Finally, Markovian dynamics can be recovered from our setup in the limit of short-time interactions (i.e., $\tau \to 0$) \cite{Ciccarello.2022.PR}.
 For Markovian processes governed by a Hamiltonian $H$ and jump operators $\{L_k\}_k$ that satisfy the local detailed balance condition \cite{Horowitz.2013.NJP}, the forward-backward asymmetry $\Sigma_*$ can be lower bounded in the short-time limit as \cite{Supp.PhysRev}